 Diabetes affects ever-increasing numbers of people in the United States, and people with this condition face serious health issues unless they receive help with managing their condition.
 The team at AFM Healthcare excels at helping people manage their diabetes and live the healthiest life they can, using a holistic approach that promotes better all-around health.
-If you have diabetes or want to arrange a screening, call the office in Winter Park or Oviedo, Florida, today, or book an appointment online.
+If you have diabetes or want to arrange a screening, call the office in Lake Nona, Winter Park or Oviedo, Florida, today, or book an appointment online.

 Diabetes is a condition that arises when your body is either not making or not using the hormone insulin as it should.
 Because of this, sugar builds up in your blood beyond healthy levels, causing a range of health issues.